tomahawkins/horsetooth/00_title.md

 much in term of money, tools, materials, or places to work, but we made due and had a blast doing it.

-Stories provide GPS coordinates of where events took place.
+Stories provide GPS coordinates of where the various actors lived and where events took place.